 We believe the upward trending expansion of the rare earth permanent magnet market will continue and our project could be poised to benefit from this expected growth.
-In June 2020, the US Defense Department announced they will seek \$1.7 billion for rare earths purchases through the 2021 National Defense Authorization Act (fiscal 2021).
-In 2019, the Defense Production Act Title III, called for "Expansion of Domestic Production Capability and Capacity - Rare Earth Element Separation and Processing Project".
-The Canada-U.S. Joint Action Plan on Critical Minerals Collaboration was finalized on January 9, 2020 and supports the collaboration to create and support the North American rare earth supply chain.
-Search Minerals are seeking various ways to link with these government mandated initiatives and continues to advance as the growth in electric vehicle and clean and green technologies are expanding and rare earth elements are a key ingredient to meet these challenges.
+Search Minerals is seeking various ways to link with these government mandated initiatives as the growth in electric vehicle and clean and green technologies are expanding and rare earth elements are a key ingredient to meet these challenges.